-Vinyasa Flow Yoga is a fluid and energising style of yoga, in which a range of postures are linked dynamically to the breath, designed to heat the body, build strength and develop flexibility, as well as cultivating greater mindfulness and overall well-being.
+Morning Yoga with Shamita will energise you for the day ahead.
+Vinyasa Flow is a fluid and energising style of yoga, in which a range of postures are linked dynamically to the breath, designed to heat the body, build strength and develop flexibility, as well as cultivating greater mindfulness and overall well-being.
 Shamita enjoys being creative in her classes, playfully using her background as a dancer to choreograph imaginative sequences that move seamlessly from one posture to another, in a dance-like flow of breath and movement.
-She loves challenging practitioners to discover what their bodies are truly capable of, while maintaining a sense of humour and playfulness.
-She welcomes practitioners of all backgrounds, ages, and abilities - many postures are taught with options for modifications, encouraging students to approach the practice in a way that suits their bodies.
+She loves challenging participants to discover what their bodies are truly capable of, while maintaining a sense of humour and playfulness.
+Postures are taught with options for modifications, encouraging participants to approach the practice in a way that suits their bodies.

 These workshop sessions offer an exciting opportunity to create a new dance work with other young choreographers.
 With a heavy emphasis on creativity and risk-taking, these workshops sessions will introduce choreographic structure and imaginative use of movement.
 Students will be guided through a variety of choreographic processes, generating inventive movement material along the way.
 Students will be encouraged to explore their own creativity and devise a work to be performed at the end of the Dance Summer School.